Testing and exporting your emails with BEE Pro

 This article applies to the Email builder in all BEE Pro plans.
 However, some features may be limited or unavailable on the Free plan.

-Once you save a message, you see the Message details page.
-You can also return to this page by clicking on View details in your message list.
+Once you save an email and exit the builder, you see the Email details page.
+You can also return to this page by clicking on View details in your design list.

-Note that if you are working with a template, fewer options are available (e.g. you cannot export an email template, but rather use it to create a message from it, and then export the resulting message).
+Note that if you are working with a template, fewer options are available (e.g. you cannot export an email template, but rather use it to create an email from it, and then export the resulting email).

-The Send test option allows you to send the message to yourself, colleagues, clients, etc. and view it in the inbox.
+The Send test option allows you to send the email to yourself, colleagues, clients, etc., and view it in the inbox.
 It also allows you to send it to another application.
 For example, you can...

 - Send it to a Litmus or Email On Acid account to preview the email in dozens of inboxes and conduct other tests.

 - Send it to Mailchimp using Email Beamer.

 - Send it to a Zapier and then from there to many other applications.

 Please note that each email address can be up to 100 characters long.

 If you click on Export - both from the Designs page and the Email details page - you will see the following options: